Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Uses for Tnkase

-TNKase® is indicated to reduce the risk of death associated with acute ST elevation myocardial infarction (STEMI).
+TNKase is indicated to reduce the risk of death associated with acute ST elevation myocardial infarction (STEMI) in adults.

 Dosage for Tnkase